LSU’s Rashard Lawrence Selected to Hendricks Award Watch List

-BATON ROUGE, La.
-(WVLA) – (8/22/19) LSU senior defensive end Rashard Lawrence is one of 37 players from across the country named to the Ted Hendricks Award Watch List, the Ted Hendricks Foundation announced on Wednesday.
+BATON ROUGE – LSU senior defensive end Rashard Lawrence is one of 37 players from across the country named to the Ted Hendricks Award Watch List, the Ted Hendricks Foundation announced on Wednesday.

 The Ted Hendricks Award has been presented annually since 2002 to the top defensive end in college football.